ewuoso/deepsteem/FAQ.md

 etc

 ### What is followers cumulative voting value?

 Followers cumulative value means the tota amount of vote woth all your followers will give when they vote you

-### Can i post using Deepsteem?
+### Can I post using Deepsteem?

 That feature is not available on Deepsteem?

-### Can i contribute or report a bug on Deepsteem?
+### Can i contribute or report a bug on DeepSteem?

 If you want to fix bugs or add a feature to DeepSteem, open a pull request on [Github](https://github.com/nafest/deepsteem).

-### Is it safe to use Deepsteem?

-It is very safe to use Deepsteem

-For questions and suggestiosns please contribute or ask on  [GITHUB](https://github.com/nafest/deepsteem)
+For questions and suggestions please contribute or ask on [GITHUB](https://github.com/nafest/deepsteem)